bmarley/RxRetroBus-seed/README.md

 [ReactiveX's RxJava](https://github.com/ReactiveX/RxJava) with simple annotations to eliminate boilerplate and give the programmer an event based Bus that will manage the state of an application.

-By simply annotating a class with ```@GenerateEvents```, RxRetroBus' annotation processor will generate a file that will tie together your defined Events and Bus, allowing you to subscribe to the event's tag in your Activities and Fragments.
+By annotating a class with ```@GenerateEvents```, RxRetroBus' annotation processor will generate files tying together your defined Events and the Bus, allowing you to publish/subscribe to the event's tag in your Activities and Fragments.

 ## How to Use